"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 Following single-dose oral administration of PREVACID, virtually no unchanged lansoprazole was excreted in the urine.
 In one study, after a single oral dose of 14C-lansoprazole, approximately one-third of the administered radiation was excreted in the urine and two-thirds was recovered in the feces.
 This implies a significant biliary excretion of the lansoprazole metabolites.

-In nonfasting healthy human subjects (males and females), peak plasma concentrations were attained within 2 to 3 hours after oral dosing.
-Steady-state peak plasma clarithromycin concentrations were attained within 3 days and were approximately 3 to 4 mcg per mL with a 500-mg dose administered every 8 to 12 hours.
-The elimination half-life of clarithromycin was 5 to 7 hours with 500 mg administered every 8 to 12 hours.
-The nonlinearity of clarithromycin pharmacokinetics is slight at the recommended dose of 500 mg administered every 8 to 12 hours.
-With a 500-mg every 8 to 12 hours dosing, the peak steady-state concentration of 14-OH clarithromycin is up to 1 mcg per mL, and its elimination half-life is about 7 to 9 hours.
-The steady-state concentration of this metabolite is generally attained within 3 to 4 days.
+The elimination half-life of clarithromycin was five to seven hours with 500 mg administered every eight to 12 hours.
+The nonlinearity of clarithromycin pharmacokinetics is slight at the recommended dose of 500 mg administered every eight to 12 hours.
+With a 500 mg every eight to 12 hours dosing, the peak steady-state concentration of 14-OH clarithromycin is up to 1 mcg/mL, and its elimination half-life is about seven to nine hours.
+The steady-state concentration of this metabolite is generally attained within three to four days.